 Reduced production time by 75%

-Instapage helped Lattice flourish with an easy one step solution by providing them with a platform that did not require any kind of coding, provided an immense amount of utility and was easy to use.
+Instapage helped Lattice flourish with an easy one-step solution by providing them with a platform that did not require any kind of coding, provided an immense amount of utility and was easy to use.

 Ah!
 It was a long and hard road but we finally reached here.
-We hope you learned a lot about how landing pages and why they are a great fit personalized marketing.
+We hope you learned a lot about how landing pages and why they are a great fit for personalized marketing.
 They help companies reach a more targeted audience and guide them to the right place.
 And there are a good number of ways by which you can make your landing pages even more effective.
 Do you have any other ideas on how to make your landing pages and ads even more personalized?